 The IT Centre will generally be open each school day.
-Access to the internet is available through the IT Centre but should be limited to school related activities.
+Access to the internet is available through the IT Center but should be limited to school related activities.
 Students are welcome work in there when there are no classes, activities or workshops taking place.
+There is access to the internet in most places on campus through registered personal devices.

-Students must sign and agree to the school Technology Use Agreement.
-All students are required to get parental permission to use the internet unsupervised.
+Students and parents agree to the school Technology Use Agreement on application to the school.
 Students who violate these rules will be subject to disciplinary measures, which may include the right to Internet or computer use being withdrawn.